umijs/hox/README.md

 ### Performance optimization

-In order to control the data you want to subscribe precisely, you can pass an odditional `depsFn` function to `useXxxModel`.
+In order to control the data you want to subscribe precisely, you can pass an additional `depsFn` function to `useXxxModel`.

 ```jsx
 const counter = useCounterModel(model => [model.count, model.x.y]);